SandyDevOpsStuffs/DevOps_Workshop/Task1.md

 * Type **yes** when it prompts confirmation for connection
 * Now you successfully connected your **local machine** to **remote EC2 instance**
 * Obeserve **private IP** in terminal
+* Now stop the instance and start the instance again.
+This time public IP has been changed.
+So whenever the EC2 instance restarts, its public IP will be changed.
+So the solution for it in real time is using Elastic IP.